vLeov/php-chess/docs/game.md

 #### `public function ai(array $options = [], array $params = []): ?object`

-Returns a computer generated response to the current position.

-Starts a chess game in grandmaster mode and plays `1.e4`.
+The code snippet below returns a computer generated response to the current position.
+It starts a classical chess game in grandmaster mode to then play `1.e4`.

 ```php
 use Chess\Game;